pierrejay/esp32-wifi-api-dev/include/README_AsyncSerial.md

 ## Best Practices

-1. **Mode Selection**
+1. **Choose the Right Operation Mode**
-   - Use BEST_EFFORT for non-critical data
+   - Use write() for non-critical data (logs, debug, metrics)
-   - Use SYNCHRONOUS for protocols requiring responses
+   - Use flush() when transmission guarantee is needed (protocols)
+   - Let the system handle backpressure naturally

 2. **Timeout Configuration**
    - Set realistic response timeouts